anirudhra/ifc6410/README.md

 ### kirkstone branch (Kernel 5.15)

 This kernel does not have GPU/DPU/audio working.
-Loading msm GPU driver hangs the system.
-Make sure you blacklist "msm" modules at startup.
+Loading "msm" GPU driver crashes the kernel/bootup.
+Make sure to blacklist "msm" modules at startup to prevent system bootup hangs.

 ```
 git clone git://git.yoctoproject.org/poky